 To get more info, please email firstname.lastname@example.org

-From happy hours to laser tag, we focus on building community in the graduate and professional student population.
-We are still a relatively new organization and open to ideas and membership.
-Join us and help make all corners of Mizzou a safe, supportive, and fun place for all members of the LGBTQIA community.
+OUTGrads is the official organization for all LGBTQIA graduate and professional students here at Mizzou.
+From happy hours to laser tag, we focus on building community in the graduate and professional student population across all departments.
+Join us and help make all corners of Mizzou a safe, supportive, and fun place for all members of the LGBTQIA student community!
+For more information about OUTGrads and/or to join, reach out to Emma Wickland at firstname.lastname@example.org

 Greek Allies works specifically within the Fraternity and Sorority community here at MU.
 Focusing on the core values of each chapter and organization, especially on their commitment to brotherhood or sisterhood, Greek Allies finds allies to the LGBTQ community in each chapter to educate the community, and to empower those members of the community who are both Queer and Greek.
 Greek Allies stands to educate and foster a positive environment, moving beyond tolerance to active support.